 Just south of town, the Track enters the Lane Poole Reserve.
 Melaleuca thickets and flooded gum woodlands fringe the river.
 The Nyoongar people used this fertile river valley as a natural access route to the inland wandoo woodland hunting areas, but spent little time on the jarrah-covered bauxite plateau.
 They visited in winter when the creeks flowed, and they fished along the rivers of the Darling Range and estuaries of the coastal plain.
 The settlements of the new colonists focussed on pastureland at the fringe of the forest.

-The Track then crosses the Murray over the Long Gully Bridge (destroyed by fire in 2015).
+The Track then used to cross the Murray over the Long Gully Bridge (destroyed by fire in 2015).
 The Track now crosses the Murray River on the Bilya Djena Biddi suspension bridge further downstream and then follows the river south until it reaches the Harvey Quindanning Road, a popular starting point for day or overnight walks.
 Soon after, the Track passes under the Worsley Alumina conveyor.
 The conveyor transports bauxite (naturally occurring aluminium oxide) from the Mt Saddleback mine to the refinery.

 South of Possum Springs campsite, walkers pass through an area burnt in a joint Department of Conservation and Land Management/CSIRO fire research project in 1998 (Project Vesta).
 Today the area demonstrates the capacity of the jarrah forest to recover from a hot summer burn.
 Vegetation varies from diverse swamp areas such as the 'plonkhole' south of Dee Vee Road, to the old growth jarrah forest and sandy flats of the Lane Poole Special Conservation Zone around Yourdamung.